NY1024/ny1024.github.io/_pages/about.md

 ---
 I am a PhD student at State Key Laboratory of Software Development Environment at the Beihang University(BUAA), advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
 I also work closely with Prof. [Aishan Liu](https://liuaishan.github.io/).

 Prior to BUAA, I obtained my M.Sc from the School of Cyber Security, University of Chinese Academy of Sciences.
 I was also the research assistant of the State Key Laboratory of Information Security, Institue of Information Engineering, Chinese Academy of Sciences.
 Before that, I finished my internship in Sangfor, advised by Principal Researcher Kai Li.
-Even before, I got my B.Sc from LanZhou University of Technology, advised by Prof. Tao Feng at Institute of Network and Information Security.
+Even before, I got my B.Sc from Lanzhou University of Technology, advised by Prof. Tao Feng at Institute of network and information security.

 ## Research Interests